 Remember the Basics

-Cleansers, moisturizes and exfoliants will make a dramatic difference when applied daily.
-Cleansers are important for clearing away dead skin, removing oil and preventing blockage in pores.
+Cleansers, moisturizers, and exfoliants will make a dramatic difference when applied daily.
+Cleansers are important for clearing away dead skin, removing oil, and preventing blockage in pores.
 Moisturizing your skin each day helps preserve a smooth, supple look.

 Don’t Overdo It